juliandescottes/mockato/README.md

 However looking back now I'm not sure that this kind of mocking is really extremely helpful in JavaScript.
 The API is too heavily linked to Java and doesn't really take advantage of the dynamic nature of JS.

-Warning - The current version is actually not compatible with Aria Templates.
-It was developped for a custom version of Aria Templates, and needs to be adapted.

 Using Mockato
 ---------------------